Envek/rubyconfau-threads-callbacks/slides.md

 <p class="text-2xl text-center"><a href="https://evilmartians.com">evilmartians.com</a></p>

 <!--

-And, I have to confess, actually I'm an alien.
+Also, I have to confess, actually I'm an alien.
 An Evil Martian agent here on Earth.

 Evil Martians is distributed web development agency helping companies all sizes to live and prosper, we help small startups grow effectively, big enterprises to speed-up their monoliths and test hypotheses.
 And we are focusing on developer tools, open source, and effective software development practices.